mulesoft-assets/template-wday2sfdc-worker-migration/README.md

 There are no particular considerations for this Anypoint Template regarding Workday as data origin.

 # Run it! <a name="runit"/>
 Simple steps to get Workday to Salesforce Worker Migration running.
-In any of the ways you would like to run this Anypoint Template this is an example of the output you'll see after hitting the HTTP endpoint:
+In any of the ways you would like to run this Anypoint Template this is an example of the output you'll see after hitting the HTTP connector:

 <pre>
 <h1>Batch Process initiated</h1>